Borough of Spelthorne: Parks, lakes and the River Thames

-Tourism

-Hospitality is widespread in the riverside towns.
-Sunbury and Staines town hubs are within 6 mi of top UK attractions such as Windsor Castle, Thorpe Park, Hampton Court, Twickenham Rugby Stadium and Kew Gardens.

 Transport

 Staines is the borough's main station, being served by South Western Railway services to London Waterloo, Reading and Windsor & Eton Riverside.

 Other land use

 A January 2005 enhanced base map study by the Office for National Statistics managed to classify 50.8 km2, 99% of land in Spelthorne.
 The findings of this study showed that the land use in Spelthorne was as follows: